 NJIT determines the Cost of Attendance (COA), or budget, which is an estimate of the educational expenses you will incur during the academic year.
-These costs include tuition, fees, room and board, transportation allowance, books and supplies allowance, and miscellaneous educational expenses.
+These costs include tuition, fees, housing and food, transportation allowance, books and supplies allowance, federal student loan fees, and personal expenses.
 If this is your first year of attendance at NJIT, also included in your budget is an allowance for the cost of a computer.
-Please note that the charges that will appear on your student bill are tuition and fees and room and board (if you choose to live on campus).
-All other budget components will be charged and will not appear on your student bill as they are considered indirect charges and are only used to determine need after all awards.
+Please note that the charges that will appear on your student bill are tuition and fees and housing and food (if you choose to live on campus).
+All other budget components will not be charged and will not appear on your student bill as they are considered indirect expenses and are only used to determine need after all awards.
 Please refer to the estimated COA budgets.